History

 The term Cold as Balls is not what you think.
 It’s an interesting tale.

-Additional references indicate that back in the day, there were brass triangles that supported stacks of iron cannonballs on sailing ships called monkeys.
+Additional references indicate that, in the past, brass triangles were used to support stacks of iron cannonballs on sailing ships, known as monkeys.
 In cold weather, the metal contracted, causing the balls to fall off the triangle.
 That makes too much sense.
 And how about the opposite: Hot as Balls?
-Most men can relate to that one, so we’re not going there right now.
+Most men can relate to that, so we won’t go there right now.

-The only consensus to the explanation of this expression is that there is no consensus.
+The only consensus on the explanation of this expression is that there is no consensus.

 Cold as a Witch’s Tit (Teet)

 Back to Urban Dictionary.
 For those fans of American Horror Story, witches are nothing like they were described back in Salem, Massachusetts.
 They were hot babes.
-Nonetheless, witches typically are categorized more as the Halloween-like hags of night brewing cauldrons of neut with a high-pitched shrieky voice.
+Nonetheless, witches are typically categorized more as the Halloween-like hags of night, brewing cauldrons of potions with a high-pitched, shrieky voice.

-Back in Salem during the 1600s, witches were portrayed as old hags with wrinkly skin and icy blood.
-So the phrase “…colder than a witch’s tit…” was used during very cold weather because of the reference to their cold blood and skin.
+In Salem during the 1600s, witches were often portrayed as old hags with wrinkled skin and icy blood.
+The phrase “…colder than a witch’s tit…” was used during very cold weather because of the reference to their cold-blooded nature and skin.

-The term cold as a witches tit goes back to the days of the Salem Witches
+The term cold as a witch’s tit goes back to the days of the Salem Witches

 A few sources quote that a witch’s tit (or witch’s teat) supposedly left a marking that witch hunters and courts would look for on the body of an accused witch.
 Supposedly, witches would suckle their familiars, and sometimes the Devil himself, from this “unholy” body part.
 To find these marks, as well as insensitive spots on the skin called devil’s marks–caused by the Devil’s claws or teeth–the suspects were stripped, shaven, and then closely examined for any blemishes, moles, or even scars that could be labeled as diabolical.